garybake/blog/content/2023_03_24_vector_database_api.md

 	search_headers = ["email_id", "send_date", "em_to", "subject", "content"]

 The next part is the nearText.
-This is our query text; that gets turned into a point in the vector space and returns the emails nearby to it.
+This is our query text that gets turned into a point in the vector space and returns the emails nearby to it.
 We pass the query_term into the function.

 	nearText = {
 		"concepts": [query_term],